Virginia Eifert

 Virginia Louise Snyder Eifert (January 23, 1911 - June 16, 1966) was a naturalist, nature writer and popular historian based in the U.S. state of Illinois during the early 20th century.
 Throughout the course of her career Eifert published 18 books, 8 booklets, and numerous scholarly articles from a staff base in the Illinois State Museum.
 Commentary on Eifert's person and writing paint a picture of her best described as an energetic and enigmatic lover of the wild who wrote in vivid prose and was impassioned with a love for the wild early on in her life that lasted throughout her entire career.
 Her works included several holistic natural histories of the Mississippi River and a biography of early river chronicler Louis Jolliet, among many others including a multi-volume biography of Abraham Lincoln written for children.
-Published in the 1950s, the first volume of Three Rivers South : The Story of Young Abe Lincoln was illustrated by Thomas Hart Benton.As a writer for periodicals, Eifert was published in Audubon Magazine, Nature, and Natural History.
+Published in the 1950s, the first volume of Three Rivers South : The Story of Young Abe Lincoln was illustrated by Thomas Hart Benton.
+As a writer for periodicals, Eifert was published in Audubon Magazine, Nature, and Natural History.
 Her papers were donated to Western Illinois University.

 Early life

 Eifert was born on January 23, 1911 to Ernest and Felicie Snyder in Springfield, Illinois.
 Raised near Washington State Park, she spent much of her time outdoors as a small child and grew a love for nature in her own backyard.
 In her high school years Eifert was prolific in her love for writing and art, however she did not graduate high school due to an illness believed to be rheumatic fever (later though to be a contributing factor to her early death).
 It is believed that during this time Eifert began her prolific writing career, spending her time in bedrest reading countless works and honing her writing skills before beginning her professional writing career in the mid-1930s for the Illinois State Journal of Springfield after being introduced to the journal's editor, soon after beginning her own journal titled The Nature News.
-It was during these ripe years of her career Virginia married Herman Eifert in 1936 and had one son, Jerry, in 1938.